gregwebs/go-recovery/README.md

 })
 ```

-There are also variants that allow the called function to return results in addition to an error: Call1, Call2, Call3.
+There are also variants that allow the called function to return results in addition to an error: `Call1`, `Call2`, `Call3`.
+There are two helpers `Throw` and `Throwf` for panicing an error without wrapping it as a `PanicError`.